The Future of Manufacturing Part 3: Getting Data Right

 - Which processes require the most rework?

-Well-structured data also allows for accurate real-time data, empowering supervisors to organise work within defined boundaries.
+Well-structured data also allows for accurate real-time data, empowering supervisors to organize work within defined boundaries.

 Fundamentally, poor data can make it hard to take advantage of efficiencies of scale.
 You can roll out new systems, but the problems will remain.
 And a growing business becomes less profitable rather than more profitable.